-Noise Barriers-Prior to operation of the HSR, the Authority will install noise barriers where they can achieve between 5 and 15 dB of exterior noise reduction, depending on their height and location relative to the tracks.
+Noise Barriers-Prior to operation of the HSR, the Authority would install noise barriers where they can achieve between 5 and 15 dB of exterior noise reduction, depending on their height and location relative to the tracks.
 The primary requirements for an effective noise barrier are that the barrier must (1) be high enough and long enough to break the line-of-sight between the sound source and the receiver, (2) be of an impervious material with a minimum surface density of four pounds per square foot, and (3) not have any gaps or holes between the panels or at the bottom.
 Because many materials meet these requirements, aesthetics, durability, cost, and maintenance considerations usually determine the selection of materials for noise barriers.
 Depending on the situation, noise barriers can become visually intrusive.
 Typically, the noise barrier style is selected with input from the local jurisdiction to reduce the visual effect of barriers on adjacent lands uses (Authority 2014).
 For example, noise barriers could be solid or transparent, and made of various colors, materials, and surface treatments.
-Transparent materials will not be used in noise barriers located in Audubon Important Bird Areas or where noise barriers are being used to attenuate bird startle effects.